linuxgemini/otpauth-spec-draft/main.md

 This specification uses the Augmented Backus-Naur Form (ABNF) notation of [@!RFC5234].

-This specification uses the terms "TOTP" defined by [@!RFC6238] and "HOTP" defined by [@!RFC4226].
-Both RFCs also mention "secret", "issuer" and "account".
+This specification uses terms "TOTP" defined by [@!RFC6238] and "HOTP" defined by [@!RFC4226].
+Both RFCs also mention "secret", "issuer", and "account".

 The term "URI" is imported from [@!RFC3986].
 Mentions of "query string" in